-We would like to compare our three GPU offerings, the NVIDIA Titan X, the NVIDIA Telsa K40 and the NVIDIA Telsa K80, for Deep Learning using NVIDIA DIGITS.
+We would like to compare our two GPU offerings, the NVIDIA Telsa K40 and the NVIDIA Telsa K80, for Deep Learning using NVIDIA DIGITS.
 Among these are two distinct GPU architectures, Maxwell and Kepler.
-The Titan X is the top of the line in the Maxwell architecture series from NVIDIA boasting 3072 CUDA Cores, 12 GB of GDDR5 Memory, memory bandwidth of 336.5 GB/s and clock speed of 1000 MHz (1075 MHz boost).
 The Kepler architecture, which includes the Tesla K40 and K80 GPUs, has more advanced memory management (optional ECC), and multiple precision architecture.
 The K40 powered by the GK110B chip has 2880 CUDA cores, a clock speed of 745 MHz (875 MHz boost), 12 GB of GDDR5 Memory, and memory bandwidth of 288 GB/s.
 The K80 is powered by two GK210 chips, which gives it a total of 4992 CUDA cores, 2 x 12 GB of GDDR5 memory per chip, and 2 x 240 GB/s memory bandwidth.

 Database Set Up for Classification